Looking for the best screenplay competitions to enter that offer real value and opportunities?

 Feedback: Included.

 With 25 years of discovering and developing storytellers, the BlueCat screenplay contest provides a complete read of your script, along with a written analysis included in the submission fee.
-Not only that, the winners and finalists have been able to make valuable connections in the industry which jump-started their professional careers.

 They feature generous cash awards totaling $18,500 – with a special Fellini Award for the best script written outside of the US – and they take feature screenplays, TV pilots, and short film scripts!